nautechsystems/nautilus_trader/docs/integrations/tardis.md

 ## Symbology and normalization

-The Tardis integration seamlessly integrates with NautilusTrader's crypto exchange adapters through consistent symbol normalization.
-Each exchange's raw symbols are normalized to follow Nautilus symbology conventions as detailed below:
+The Tardis integration ensures seamless compatibility with NautilusTrader’s crypto exchange adapters by consistently normalizing symbols.
+Typically, NautilusTrader uses the native exchange naming conventions provided by Tardis.
+However, for certain exchanges, raw symbols are adjusted to adhere to the Nautilus symbology normalization, as outlined below:

 ### Common rules